Submitty Student Auto Feed is an optional command-line PHP script that can automatically fill or update classlists on a cron schedule.

 This defines the constant CSV_FILE

-and sets it to the value /path/to/datafile.csv
+and sets its value to /path/to/datafile.csv

 .